US 36 Lyons to Estes Park

 During the flooding, Estes Park, a town of approximately 5,900, was essentially stranded because the three highways providing connectivity into and out of the Town were impassable due to flood damage.
 One of the most heavily destroyed roadway systems was US 36 from Estes Park to Lyons.
 A CDOT damage assessment team was sent out immediately after the rains stopped and an inventory identified 17 damaged sites from MP 7.7 to 18.6.
 At each of the 17 sites, the river undermined the roadway embankment, in some places down to bedrock.
 The washouts caused the road sections, including asphalt, road base, guardrail, and signing, to collapse into the river.
 The failed road was carried downstream, leaving massive debris fields that included uprooted trees, cars, river rock, sand, and a collection of private property from flooded houses in the river beds.

 Because the Department had never experienced such large-scale destruction, out-of-the-box thinking was encouraged, as well as innovative collaborations.
 Soon after the damage was assessed on US 36, CDOT contacted Central Federal Lands (CFL), a division of the Federal Highways Administration (FHWA), to pursue a partnering opportunity.
 CFL is an agency responsible for designing and constructing road systems in National Parks, National Forests, defense areas, Indian reservations, and other Federal property areas.
 CFL agreed to be a part of the US 36 reconstruction efforts and an agreement was executed in October 2013 to join forces.
 The CDOT/CFL partnership is the first known alliance in Colorado that involves state and federal transportation agencies collaborating on an emergency/permanent repair project.
-The Partnership Agreement involved CFL designing the project and taking the lead during construction on Phase I (Emergency Repairs), with CDOT taking the lead on construction in Phase II (Permanent Repairs).
+The Partnership Agreement involved CFL designing the project and taking the lead during construction on Phase I (Emergency Repairs), with CDOT taking the lead on construction in Phase II and Phase III (Permanent Repairs).

 Emergency (Temporary) Repairs